Blog🔥 Glow Up Tips

 Can softmaxxing replace cosmetic surgery completely?

-For 70-80% of people, comprehensive softmaxxing achieves their aesthetic goals without surgery.
-However, softmaxxing cannot change bone structure, correct major asymmetries, or address certain genetic features that only surgical intervention can modify.
+Softmaxxing can take many people meaningfully closer to their aesthetic goals without surgery, but it cannot change underlying bone structure, correct major asymmetries, or address certain genetic features that only surgical intervention can modify.
+It is best treated as the reversible, low-cost first step.

 What's the biggest mistake beginners make with softmaxxing?